bwfiq/cm3035midterm1/README.md

 ## Data Loading Script

-The data loading script is a Django management command named `load_data`.
+The data loading script is a Django management command named `import_movies`.
 To execute this command and load data from a CSV file into the database:

 ```bash
 python manage.py import_movies .\movie_dataset.csv